obsidian-tasks-group/obsidian-tasks/docs/Queries/Global Query.md

 > ```

 > [!released]
-The `ignore global query` instruction was added in Tasks X.Y.Z.
+The `ignore global query` instruction was added in Tasks 4.6.0.

 ## Examples